Chapter 2

 2.625 Selection of Trial Jury.

-At least 10 days, excluding Sundays and legal holidays, prior to the trial date, the defendant or his attorney and the City Attorney shall appear before the Municipal Judge for the selection of the trial jury.
-The time and place of said selection shall be designated by the court and the judge thereof shall notify the defendant or his attorney and the City Attorney of said time and place.
+At least 10 days, excluding Sundays and legal holidays, prior to the trial date, the defendant or their attorney and the City Attorney shall appear before the Municipal Judge for the selection of the trial jury.
+The time and place of said selection shall be designated by the court and the judge thereof shall notify the defendant or their attorney and the City Attorney of said time and place.
 The judge shall then select, by lot, six names of persons from the jury panel.
 When it appears to the Municipal Judge that any of the persons whose names are drawn is dead or resides out of the City, the ballot shall be destroyed.
-If it appears to the Municipal Judge, or he has good reason to believe, that a person whose name is drawn is temporarily absent from the City, or is ill, or is so engaged as to be unable to attend at the time of trial without great inconvenience, the ballot shall be laid aside, the name not placed on the jury list for the trial for which the jury is being selected, but such ballot shall be returned to the jury box after the drawing of the trial jury is completed.
-The defendant or his attorney may then challenge by peremptory challenge three of the prospective jurors.
-The order of challenge shall be that the defendant, or his attorney may challenge one then the City Attorney may challenge one, and so alternating until the peremptory challenges are exhausted.
+If it appears to the Municipal Judge, or they have good reason to believe, that a person whose name is drawn is temporarily absent from the City, or is ill, or is so engaged as to be unable to attend at the time of trial without great inconvenience, the ballot shall be laid aside, the name not placed on the jury list for the trial for which the jury is being selected, but such ballot shall be returned to the jury box after the drawing of the trial jury is completed.
+The defendant or their attorney may then challenge by peremptory challenge three of the prospective jurors.
+The order of challenge shall be that the defendant, or their attorney may challenge one then the City Attorney may challenge one, and so alternating until the peremptory challenges are exhausted.
 Additional names shall be selected, by lot, to replace those jurors challenged.
 When six jurors have been selected, they shall be notified to appear at trial at the appointed time and place and shall constitute the trial jury.

 2.630 Alternate Jurors.

-The defendant or his attorney and the City Attorney may agree by stipulation to the drawing of additional names from the jury panel to serve as alternate trial jurors to be summoned should summons not be served upon any of those persons selected as a part of the trial jury pursuant to Section 2.625.
+The defendant or their attorney and the City Attorney may agree by stipulation to the drawing of additional names from the jury panel to serve as alternate trial jurors to be summoned should summons not be served upon any of those persons selected as a part of the trial jury pursuant to Section 2.625.

 2.635 Conduct of Trials.

-Trials shall be conducted as trials in justice court and the rules of evidence shall be the sane as in state courts and shall include applicable statutes of the state regarding the introduction or admission of evidence.
+Trials shall be conducted as trials in justice court and the rules of evidence shall be the sane as in State courts and shall include applicable statutes of the State regarding the introduction or admission of evidence.

 2.640 Verdict.